 Let’s take an example from Google’s own website:

-In this example, Google recommends that for an ad group “desserts” you could have six keywords relating to different desserts: cupcakes, pumpkin pies, apple pie, chocolate cake, etc.
+In this example, Google recommends that for the ad group “desserts” you could have six keywords relating to different desserts: cupcakes, pumpkin pies, apple pie, chocolate cake, etc.

 It’s just not relevant.